unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 ```

-We can see that the `helloworld` executable is a static-pie executable.
+We can see above from the `ldd` and `checksec` output that the `helloworld` executable is a static-pie executable.

 Now, the last part is to pass this executable to our unikernel.
 We can use the `-i` option to pass the initial ramdisk to the virtual machine.